US designates China as currency manipulator for first time in decades

 The Treasury Department said a statement from the People's Bank of China (PBOC) on Monday made clear that Chinese authorities had ample control over the yuan exchange rate.

-The PBOC said Monday it would "continue to ... take necessary and targeted measures against the positive feedback behavior that may occur in the foreign exchange market."
+The PBOC said Monday it would "continue to ... take necessary and targeted measures against the positive feedback behaviour that may occur in the foreign exchange market."

 "This is an open acknowledgement by the PBOC that it has extensive experience manipulating its currency and remains prepared to do so on an ongoing basis," the Treasury statement said.